ushrestha703/BlueJ.NaiveTicket/README.md

 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.

-Answer:Yes ; is necessary to the end the statement.when you remove and try ot compile it says ';' expected.
+Answer:Yes ';' is necessary to the end the statement.
+When you remove it and try to compile it says ';' expected.

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.